 Beth E. Hawley became involved with LLS after a friend's young daughter was diagnosed with Non-Hodgkin lymphoblastic lymphoma nine years ago.
 She currently serves as Chief Customer Experience Officer for Cogent HMG, the nation's largest privately-held hospitalist company, where she oversees performance, value, innovation, reporting and marketing.
 She is co-author of the Greeno-Hawley Hospital Medicine IndexTM, the first objective tool designed to measure the capabilities of a hospitalist program.
 Ms. Hawley holds a BS from Drexel University, an MBA from Eastern University, a certificate in occupational therapy from the University of Pennsylvania and a green belt in six-sigma certification from Villanova University.
 She serves on the Society of Hospital Medicine (SHM) Practice Analysis Committee.
 Hawley is a fellow with the American College of Healthcare Executives (ACHE) and a member of the Medical Group Management Association (MGMA).
 She has two grown children and a brand new grandson, who live near her in the Philadelphia area.
 Term ends: 2015.

 Richard M. Jeanneret

 Joseph B. Kelley

-Joe Kelley is Vice President, Government Affairs for Lilly USA, where he serves as the head of Lilly's Washington office and is responsible for Lilly's federal, state, and international government affairs activities.
-He is also a member of Lilly's U.S. Affiliate's Operations Committee.
+Joe Kelley is Vice President, Government Affairs for Eli Lilly and Company, where he serves as the head of Lilly's Washington office and is responsible for Lilly's federal, state, and international government affairs activities.
 He has been an active member of LLS's National Capital chapter, where he served on the Executive Committee, and co-chairs the chapter's highly successful Annual Leukemia Ball.
 Kelley has been responsible for raising significant funds for this very successful event.
 He established the Virginia Sheldon Jerome Foundation in memory of his wife, who he lost to AML in 2002.
 Joe has also assisted with LLS's government affairs activities to help secure funding for blood cancer research.
 Kelley joined the National Board in 2009 and serves on the Public Policy and Board Development committees.
 Term ends: 2015.